antieva/Tap_Room/README.md

 * As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent.

+* As a patron and/or employee, I want to see how many pints are left in a keg.
+(A full keg has roughly 124 pints).

 * As an employee, I want to fill out a form when I tap a new keg to add it to the list.

+## Future user story:

 * As an employee, I want the option to edit a keg's properties after entering them just in case I make a mistake.

-* As a patron and/or employee, I want to see how many pints are left in a keg.
-(A full keg has roughly 124 pints).

 * As an employee, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.